fbpx

 Il caos che ne seguì causò il dislocamento delle famiglie, scatenando indicibili angosce uomini, donne e bambini, with Africa losing centuries-old skilled artisans, goldsmiths, jewellers, masons, carpenters, farmers, musicians, priests, kingmakers and scholars; the loss of neighbours, brother’s, sister’s, aunt’s, uncle’s, son’s, daughter’s, cousin’s, mother’s, father’s, and culture’s.

-What is rarely told is that a staggering 40% of the UK’s budget in 1833 d.C, the equivalent of approximately £20bn in today’s terms, was used to compensate English merchants towards the eventual demise and collapse of the illicit profiteering of trade in Africa; excluding displaced African’s from any restitution.
+What is rarely told is that a staggering 40% of the UK’s budget in 1833 d.C, the equivalent of approximately £20bn in today’s terms, was used to compensate English merchants towards the eventual demise and collapse of the illicit profiteering of trade in Africa; while excluding displaced African’s from any restitution.

 Per un'ideologia basata sul principio di un costrutto cum-capitalista pseudo-egemonico, l'impatto devastante sul continente africano, in termini genealogici, economici e finanziari, è incommensurabile.